ronjafuchs/gd_survey/README.md

-# Supplementary Material for "How do Players perceive Gender Discrimination?
-On the Differences of Harassment in Online Games"
+# Supplementary Material for "Gender Discrimination in Competitive Online Games
+– Perceptions, Rumination, and Moderation"

-This repository contains supplementary material for the paper **"How do Players perceive Gender Discrimination?
+This repository contains supplementary material for the exdended version of the paper **"How do Players perceive Gender Discrimination?
 On the Differences of Harassment in Online Games"**.
 The provided files include survey structures, result data, and pattern recognition files used in the research.

 ## Repository Contents